usethesource/usethesource.github.io/about/architecture.md

 ## Programming Languages, Frameworks and Platform

-* Core projects fully run on the JVM
+* We try to avoid external dependencies, and use the JVM as much as possible;
-* Primary languages are Rascal and Java
+* External dependencies we resolve using the maven grand central (no embedded jars) or standard Eclipse update sites;
-* Eclipse Luna for IDE features and UI integration
+* Eclipse Luna for IDE features and UI integration;
 * HTML5 for visualization

 ## Continuous Integration and Testing